juanluispaz/ts-sql-query/README.md

 ### prisma

-It allows to execute the queries using an [prisma](https://www.prisma.io) client.
+It allows to execute the queries using a [Prisma](https://www.prisma.io) client.

 **Supported databases**: mariaDB, mySql, postgreSql, sqlite, sqlServer